C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 == Changelog ==

+= 1.22.0 =
+* Critical fix: every scheduled, cron-driven Contract Fetch run has been silently running the PRICES fetch logic instead, under a "contracts" label — meaning BPC contract data was never actually refreshed via scheduled cron at all, only ever by a manual, browser-driven run.
+Root cause: class-ett-runner.php's own job dispatch only ever checked for job_type 'history' explicitly, falling through to step_prices() for anything else — including 'contracts'.
+This was a completely separate, never-updated dispatch path from the correct one already used for manual runs (class-ett-jobs.php's ajax_step(), which already handled 'contracts' correctly).
+Explains the exact symptoms reported: prices-style messages ("Hub hek Primary...", "All hubs and adjusted prices complete...") appearing under Contract Fetch Progress, and consistent ~5 minute "contract fetch" durations far too short for genuine contract checking.
+Added the missing step_contracts() dispatch and reflection wrapper (mirroring the existing step_prices/step_history ones), fixed in both places this dispatch appears.
+Verified directly: all 3 job types now correctly route to their own respective step functions.

+= 1.19.0 – 1.21.0 = Barter/item-payment contracts fully excluded from pricing, in two parts.
+First: any contract with at least one is_included=false item (EVE's "also request items from buyer" — the buyer pays partly or entirely in items, not ISK) is now excluded, since its price field alone doesn't represent the true acquisition cost and could make an otherwise-expensive blueprint look artificially cheap.
+Second, found after a real report that the fix wasn't taking effect even after a full truncate-and-re-pull: the checking phase only ever inserted/updated on a match, never removed a row when a re-check found a contract no longer matches.
+A contract that matched under the OLD rule but is still genuinely listed survives pruning and gets correctly re-excluded on re-check — but its stale row from the earlier match was never actively deleted, sitting there indefinitely.
+Now explicitly deleted whenever a re-check resolves to no match.
+Verified both parts directly against the real reported scenario end to end.

+= 1.17.0 – 1.18.0 = Chased down the real root cause behind a purchased/expired contract still being usable well after it should have been gone, even right after a fresh Contract Fetch run.
+Two real, contributing issues found: (1) aggregate_bpc_prices() only ever revisits a blueprint currently in ett_contract_bpc_active — once a blueprint's last active listing drops out, nothing ever touched its old row in ett_contract_bpc_prices/ett_contract_bpc_candidates again, letting a stale winner persist indefinitely; now pruned every run.
+(2) The bigger one: pruning ran AFTER aggregating, not before — a contract matched in a previous run stays cached (checking only adds new matches, never re-verifies old ones), so if it had since been purchased, aggregation would still read it as valid and compute a winner from it before pruning deleted it moments later.
+Phase order is now listing -> checking -> pruning -> aggregating -> done, so aggregation only ever works from already-current data.
+Both verified directly against the exact failure scenario.

+= 1.16.0 – 1.20.0 = Chased down the full extent of the deadlock bug class (SQLSTATE[40001]) across two rounds.
+First: ETT_Jobs' own update_status(), heartbeat(), finish(), and create_job() — the ones actually used by the browser/AJAX "Fetch All"/Cancel buttons, not the external-cron path that already had protection — had no deadlock-retry at all, so a Cancel click racing an in-flight heartbeat poll had nothing to fall back on.
+Second, found later from a real error log: the actual bulk price/market-data writes during a prices run (ett_prices_staging on both the standard and private-hub paths, ett_adjusted_prices, ett_market_history) were a completely separate, still-unprotected set of writes to different tables entirely.
+All eight write sites now use the same retry mechanism (3 retries, 50/100/150ms backoff).
+Verified the retry logic itself against 4 scenarios, and verified the wrapped writes work correctly end-to-end against a real, native-prepares connection.

+= 1.15.0 =
+* Fixed a real bug in outlier rejection: listings were bucketed by run count alone, so two listings sharing a run count but representing genuinely different ME levels (e.g. an 8ME copy at 400m vs a 9ME copy at 2b, both 1-run) got compared against each other and the cheaper, lower-ME one was incorrectly discarded as if it were a troll/mistake listing.
+Now buckets by run count AND ME%/TE% combined, so outlier rejection only ever compares listings claiming to be the same thing — genuinely different ME options at the same run count no longer get silently thrown away, which directly affects how good a candidate pool the total-cost optimizer in ett-build-costs has to work with.
+Verified against 3 scenarios: the original troll-rejection case (unaffected, still correctly rejects a genuine mistake-priced listing), the newly-discovered issue (both ME levels now correctly preserved), and a combined case with both patterns present simultaneously (troll rejected within its own ME group, a legitimately different ME listing at the same run count survives independently).

+= 1.14.0 =
+* Added contract_id to ett_contract_bpc_prices and ett_contract_bpc_candidates — foundation for an upcoming "Open Contract In-Game" feature in ett-build-costs. ett_contract_bpc_active already had contract_id (always has, since the first version of Contract Fetch); the gap was purely that aggregate_bpc_prices() never carried it forward into the downstream tables.
+No re-pull needed — the very next normal Contract Fetch run (aggregation runs unconditionally every cycle) will populate it for every currently-active listing, including ones matched long before this update.
+Verified directly against both a same-run-count scenario (which correctly exercises existing outlier rejection, unrelated to this change) and a differing-run-count scenario, confirming contract_id threads through correctly to both the winner and candidates tables in each case.

+= 1.13.0 =
+* Added (foundation, existing behavior untouched): a new ett_contract_bpc_candidates table now preserves every genuinely distinct (ME%, TE%) combination that survives outlier rejection for a blueprint, not just the single overall cheapest — needed because "cheapest to acquire" and "cheapest once real material waste is factored in" are different questions, and a more expensive, better-researched candidate can still win once total build cost is considered.
+The existing ett_contract_bpc_prices single-winner table is completely unchanged, verified directly to still pick the exact same result as before.
+Purely additive — nothing currently reads the new table yet.

+= 1.12.0 =
+* Added: Contract Fetch now records the full contents of multi-blueprint-type contracts (mixed bundles that can't be fairly priced per-item on their own) as pack candidates — every distinct tracked blueprint found, grouped by type/ME%/TE%, plus the contract's total price and whether any non-blueprint or untracked items were also present.
+This doesn't decide "is this a valid build pack" itself (that requires knowing a specific hull's real requirements, which only ett-build-costs can determine) — it just records what's actually inside a contract for that later comparison.
+New ett_contract_packs and ett_contract_pack_items tables, pruned at the end of each run the same way existing contract tables already are.
+Verified directly against 5 scenarios: multiple distinct tracked blueprints with no extras, a blueprint mixed with a non-blueprint item, a tracked blueprint mixed with an untracked one, a clean same-type bulk match correctly NOT also being stored as a pack, and a contract with no blueprints at all correctly producing nothing.
+Also verified pruning correctly removes a stale contract's multiple composite-key rows while preserving an still-active one's.

+= 1.11.0 =
+* Added: Contract Fetch now looks inside multi-item contracts instead of skipping them entirely.
+A bundle of several genuinely identical BPC copies (same blueprint, same ME%/TE%) is now priced correctly as one bulk listing — total contract price divided by the summed runs across every copy, e.g. 5x 5-run 10/20 copies for 80m becomes 3.2m/run.
+Bundles mixing different blueprint types, or blueprints mixed with non-blueprint items, are deliberately still excluded — there's no way to fairly attribute a lump sum across genuinely different items, and guessing at a split risked a confidently-wrong number rather than a known gap.
+No new ESI calls needed — every item in a contract was already being fetched, just discarded past the first one before now.
+New winning_quantity column records how many copies contributed to a winning bulk listing, for future display use.
+Verified directly against the motivating real-world example.

 = 1.10.0 =
 * Contract Fetch now also captures each listing's material_efficiency and time_efficiency (already returned by ESI, previously discarded), and records the SPECIFIC winning listing's own real price, run count, and ME%/TE% — not just a derived per-run rate — in a new winning_price/winning_runs/material_efficiency/time_efficiency columns on ett_contract_bpc_prices.
 Enables ett-build-costs to show the real contract's actual numbers and use its genuine ME%/TE% as a smarter default than assuming an unresearched copy.
 Verified the winner-tracking logic picks the correct specific listing (not just any survivor) against both the original troll-rejection scenario and a mixed-ME/TE scenario.